Hendini-25/quantum-systems-architecture/quantumBrain/README.md

 One aspect of the CAR is that it will be able to dynamically adjust its filters during operation.
 This is computationally powerful, as it allows for reconfigurable logic and memory wherein the same physical pathway can implement different logic operations at different times, and different filters can exist on either side of any given memristor.
 With this, adaptive routing is made possible, which is akin to synaptic plasticity in the brain.
 Additionally, contextual memory could be updated in real-time by reprogramming the filters.
 There are several technologies that allow for this dynamic adjustment, including tunable metasurfaces, electro-optic modulators, and thermally or optically switchable metamaterials.

 Information would be encoded in a quaternary storage and, via a combination of transistors and memristors—as demonstrated in non-photonic neuromorphic computing—memory and processing can exist in the same location.

 ---

+## Architecture

+A system of photonic qubits/ququarts, each with **n** photonic memristors attached.
+Those memristors connect to other qubits/ququarts, leading to step-based logic and interconnectedness, the same way that neurons have synapses connecting them to other neurons.
+The important part is that the signal from the memristors is analog and therefore noisy and unrefined, so it will need to be transformed into a digital signal to be refined by digital logic and then sent to the qubit.
+As such, the architecture will be data filters (CARs) -> connected waveguides -> photonic memristors -> digital logic -> qubits/ququarts.

+For the entanglement of the stationary photonic qubits/ququarts, a secondary waveguide will serve as a targeted delivery path, on top of the first waveguide, which will allow photons to bypass the logic to entangle the qubits/ququarts with this mediator photon.
+This process of entanglement is a variation of entanglement swapping, in addition to resembling measurement-induced entanglement.

+---